 - Translations: English only

-The Currency Account is available to both personal and corporate customers to collect, hold and spend balances in 25 currencies.
-The currency accounts are run out of the UK, meaning transfers to these accounts are likely to be international if your customers are based in other countries (for example a customer sending NZD from New Zealand to a NZD currency account in London).
-This could still work for UK-based businesses but businesses from Hong Kong, Singapore and Canada etc are likely to be much more hindered by currency accounts based out of London.
+Interpolitan Money is available to both personal and corporate customers to collect, hold and spend balances in 55 currencies.
+An upgrade on the 25 currencies the firm offered until last year.
+Other than EUR and USD, the currency accounts are run out of the UK, meaning transfers to these accounts are likely to be international if your customers are based in other countries (for example a customer sending NZD from New Zealand to a NZD currency account in London).
+This could still work for UK-based businesses but businesses selling in Hong Kong, Singapore and Canada etc are likely to be much more hindered by currency accounts based out of London.

-The service also allows for making payments with The Currency Account just as you would with a traditional currency provider – by calling or emailing the dealers to execute a trade.
-In this sense, The Currency Account combines the benefits of both traditional and new-age money transfer companies.
+The service also allows for making payments with Interpolitan Money just as you would with a traditional currency provider – by calling or emailing the dealers to execute a trade.

-Question marks remain, however, as to the global nature of the service.
+Question marks also remain as to the global nature of the service.
 Now that Great Britain has left the EU, financial services firms based in the UK have lost their ‘financial passporting’ rights in Europe.
-Firms are now required to meet EU regulatory obligations by opening an office within an EU member state – something it appears The Currency Account has not done.
-Suggesting the services offered by The Currency Account are now restricted to the UK.
+Firms are now required to meet EU regulatory obligations by opening an office within an EU member state – something Interpolitan Money has not done.
+If you are based in Europe, see our guide to transferring money between UK and Europe to see your options.
+And whilst the firm does hold offices in Dubai and Mumbai, the firm is yet to demonstrate it has registered with the local regulatory bodies in order to offer a money transfer service in either the UAE or India.

-The Currency Account works closely with businesses to decide how to manage their currency exposures.
+Interpolitan Money works closely with businesses to decide how to manage their currency exposure.
 The team will develop FX strategies that help businesses balance the external impacts on currency markets and hopefully provide greater control over the impact exchange rate volatility has on their profit margins.
 Knowing that every situation is unique, they aim to manage currency in line with each customer’s own commercial objectives and competitive landscape.

-For business customers, The Currency Account offers a global bulk payments solution.
+For business customers, Interpolitan offers a global bulk payments solution.
 The cloud based global payments platform enables clients to make up to 1,000 payments with a single file upload.
 This simplifies the international payment process and can drastically improve operational efficiency by removing manual processes.
 Enabling clients to take control when paying recipients in foreign currencies or GBP.

-Though The Currency Account is available to both personal and corporate customers it is primarily a business account specialist.
-The 25 currency accounts on offer can help businesses optimise their cash management operations and bring all currency accounts under one platform.
+Though Interpolitan Money is available to both personal and corporate customers, it is primarily a business account specialist.
+The 55 currency accounts on offer can help businesses optimise their cash management operations and bring all currency accounts under one platform.
 Meaning businesses don’t have to handle multiple relationships with multiple banks to manage all of their currency accounts.
-However, all of the currency accounts are based in the UK which could cause issues when receiving money from customers overseas (intermediary bank fees might be charged and customers are required to send a more costly international payment).
-Companies like WorldFirst, through their multi currency account solution, offer businesses a truly global alternative as the currency accounts are held locally to the country they represent (i.e. the USD account is held in New York).
+However, given that the majority of currency accounts are based in the UK, this could cause issues when receiving money from customers overseas (intermediary bank fees might be charged and customers are required to send a more costly international payment).
+Companies like WorldFirst, through their multi currency account solution, offer businesses a truly global alternative as the currency accounts are held locally to the country they represent (i.e. the NZD account is held in New Zealand).

-Our major concern is the lack of recent reviews that can be found for The Currency Account online.
-With just one review left in 2021 we can only assume use of the service has declined.
-There is also little to suggest the firm is still available to European clients and it has recently removed its transparent pricing page.
+Our major concern is the lack of recent reviews that can be found for Interpolitan Money online.
+With just one review left at the start of 2021 we can only assume use of the service has declined.
+The firm is yet to even update their TrustPilot profile from The Currency Account to Interpolitan Money.
+There is also little to suggest the firm is still available to European clients or has even launched in UAE or India, two countries it has global offices..
 What has been a largely successful and trustworthy business for the last decade appears to be losing out to competition.
 In this case, we would recommend checking out the competition – if it’s currency accounts you’re after see our dedicated guide to the best-rated multi-currency account providers.